reframejs/reframe/docs/usage-manual.template.md

 ~~~

 Not only is this page HTML-dynamic but it actually has to.
-That is because its route `/hello/{name}` is parameterized.
+That is because its route, `/hello/{name}`, is parameterized.
-There is an infinite number of pages with URLs matching the route, such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc.
+There are an infinite number of pages with URLs matching the route, such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc.
 We can't compute an infinite number of pages at build-time; the page has to be HTML-dyanmic.

 All pages with a parameterized route are HTML-dynamic.